 Monart Spa (Enniscorthy, County Wexford; 053/923-8999; www.monart.ie): A sumptuous countryside retreat, this pampering paradise is consistently rated among the top spas in Ireland.
 It’s a serene, adults-only zone in a lovely setting.

 The Merchant (Belfast, County Antrim; 028/9023-4888; www.themerchanthotel.com): Once a Victorian bank, this stunningly converted hotel is one of the finest places to stay in the trendy capital of Northern Ireland.

 Ashford Castle (Cong, County Mayo; 094/954-6003; www.ashford.ie): Live like royalty for a night at this fairytale castle in County Mayo.
 The great and the good have been coming here for decades to see what the fuss is about.
 The fuss, it turns out, is justified.

-- The Clarence (Dublin; tel.
-01/407-0800; www.theclarence.ie): Owned by members of the band U2, the Clarence is a perfect mixture of sleek sophistication and coolness.
+- The Clarence (Dublin; 01/407-0800; www.theclarence.ie): Owned by members of the band U2, the Clarence is a perfect mixture of sleek sophistication and coolness.
 Everything here is designed for subtle elegance, from the soft, neutral color schemes, to the luxurious bed linens and huge beds, to the helpful staff.
-The Octagon Bar is a relaxing hangout, while the Tea Room restaurant is one of The Best eateries in town.
+The Octagon Bar is a relaxing hangout, while the Tea Room restaurant is one of the best eateries in town.
 Its Relax spa will pummel and facial you into relaxation, while the staff members hurry off to find your favorite red wine.
 Staying here is a real treat.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.